top of page

 • Submit the application and you will receive a confirmation that it was fulfilled.

-• Once you submit your application, it takes approximately 3- 5 business days to approve.
+• Once you submit your application, it takes approximately 3- 5 business days to hear back for the next step/ approval.

 Review Process

-• We will start reviewing your application as a volunteer becomes available.
+• We will start reviewing your application as soon as a volunteer becomes available.
 We have a handful of people processing applications, but we are not able to provide 24/7 support.

 • If we have any questions, we will inquire- and your application will remain on hold until we hear back.